Francization: Quebec

 The Government of Quebec has francization policies intended to establish French as the primary language of business and commerce.
 All businesses are required to provide written communications and schedules in French, and may not make knowledge of a language other than French a condition of hiring unless this is justified by the nature of the duties.
 Businesses with more than fifty employees are required to register with the Quebec Office of the French language in order to become eligible for a francization certificate, which is granted if the linguistic requirements are met.
 If not, employers are required to adopt a francization programme, which includes having employees, especially ones in managerial positions, who do not speak French or whose grasp of French is weak attend French-language training.

 As part of the francization programme, the Quebec government provides free language courses for recent immigrants (from other countries or other provinces) who do not speak French or whose command of French is weak.
 The government also provides financial assistance for those who are unable to find employment because they are unable to speak French.

 Another aspect of francization in Quebec regards the quality of the French used in Quebec.
 The Quebec Office of the French language has, since its formation, undertaken to discourage anglicisms and to promote high standards of French-language education in schools.

-The francization programmes have been considered a great success.
-Since 1977 (the year the Charter of the French Language became law), the number of English speakers has decreased from 14% in 1970 to less than 6.7% in 2006.
-In the 1970s the French language was generally understood only by native French speakers, who were 80% of the population of Quebec.
-In 2001, French was understood by more than 94% of the population.
-Moreover, the number of immigrants sending their children to English schools fell from 80% in 1970 to less than 4% in 2006.

-French is also becoming increasingly attractive to foreign speakers, suggesting that the francization programmes have been successful.
+The francization programs have been considered a great success.
+Although French as a mother tongue has gone from 80.6% to 77.4% in the province between 1971 and 2016, knowledge of French among the province's population went from 88.5% to 94.5% over the same period.
+English as a mother tongue fell from 13.1% to 8.8% of the province's population between 1971 and 2016 while knowledge of French among people with English as a mother tongue rose from 37% to 69% over the same period.